conda-forge/pybsm-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pybsm` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pybsm, pybsm-graphics, pybsm-headless` can be installed with `conda`:

 ```
-conda install pybsm
+conda install pybsm pybsm-graphics pybsm-headless
 ```

 or with `mamba`:

 ```
-mamba install pybsm
+mamba install pybsm pybsm-graphics pybsm-headless
 ```

 It is possible to list all of the versions of `pybsm` available on your platform with `conda`: